jordancharest/School-Work/README.md

 Repo for all school work.
-Anything outside this repo is personal project related.